navxio/chatty/README.md

 Print the help information

 ### Keybindings
-Once in the chat window, press `q` to exit the session
+Once in the chat window, press `Esc` twice to exit the session

 ### TODO
 - [ ] Help box